paraglider-project/paraglider/pkg/azure/README.md

 ## Package Structure
 The `azure` contains essential components and functionalities related to Azure integration.
 Within the `azure` package, you will find the following key files:

-- `plugin.go`: Serving as the primary entry point for the project, this file implements the core InvisiNets API functions.
+- `plugin.go`: Serving as the primary entry point for the project, this file implements the core Paraglider API functions.
 It acts as the interface between the external API requests and the underlying logic within the `azure` package.
 - `sdk_handler.go`: This file encapsulates the communication with Azure Resource Manager (ARM) for managing Azure resources.
 It consolidates the actual server requests made to Azure, providing a streamlined approach for resource management.
 - `integration_test.go`: This file contains integration tests specifically focused on Azure functionality.
 It validates the plugin funcitonality and the server integration with azure services.
 - `plugin_test.go`: Dedicated to unit tests, this file ensures the reliability and correctness of the server implementation within the `azure` package.
 - `sdk_handler_test.go`: Focused solely on unit tests, this file tests the `sdk_handler` functionalities.
 It verifies that the  the responses are handled appropriately by redirecting ARM requests to a fake server.

-## Adding a New Invisinets API fucntion to the Plugin
+## Adding a New Paraglider API fucntion to the Plugin

 Follow these steps to ensure consistent structure and seamless integration.

 1. Open `plugin.go`:
-   - Add a new function following the same structure as specified in InvisiNets APIs.
+   - Add a new function following the same structure as specified in Paraglider APIs.
 For example:
      ```go
      func (s *azurePluginServer) GetPermitList(ctx context.Context, input *paragliderpb.GetPermitListRequest) (*paragliderpb.GetPermitListResponse, error) {
          // Implementation here